 The long, straight fruits have dark green skin with light green stripes and slight ribbing.
 They are extremely flavorful, with a slightly nutty taste and dense flesh.

-‘Cocozelle’ is at its tastiest when fruits are 6-10 inches long.
+‘Cocozelle’ is at its tastiest when fruits are six to 10 inches long.

 Bushy plants have an open growth habit and few spines, making picking a breeze.
-Plants mature to 3-4 feet wide and around 2 feet tall.
+Plants mature to three to four feet wide and around two feet tall.

 You’ll find ‘Cocozelle’ seeds in a variety of packet sizes available at Eden Brothers.